weigangtang/app_trend_map/ReadMe.txt

 remove the previous one

 - first convert shapefile to geojson
 - add layer and remove

+in hovertext, if glacier is "nan", it implies that watershed boundary is unavailable at that watershed.

 ------------------------------------------------------------------